apache/spark/docs/tuning.md

 * As an example, if your task is reading data from HDFS, the amount of memory used by the task can be estimated using the size of the data block read from HDFS.
 Note that the size of a decompressed block is often 2 or 3 times the size of the block.
-So if we wish to have 3 or 4 tasks worth of working space, and the HDFS block size is 64 MB, we can estimate size of Eden to be `4*3*64MB`.
+So if we wish to have 3 or 4 tasks' worth of working space, and the HDFS block size is 64 MB, we can estimate size of Eden to be `4*3*64MB`.

 * Monitor how the frequency and time taken by garbage collection changes with the new settings.